mfinzi/equivariant-MLP/README.md

 is code that will run and produce the basis for linear maps from repin to repout that are equivariant to the Lorentz group O(1,3).

 You can even mix and match representations from different groups.
-For example with the cyclic group Z, the permutation group S, and the orthogonal group O
+For example with the cyclic group ℤ₃, the permutation group 𝕊₄, and the orthogonal group O(3)

 ```python
 rep = 2*V(Z(3))*V(S(4))+V(O(3))**2